 The best thing about après-ski in Austria is that its exactly how you’d imagine.
 Oompah bands, mountain huts and blaring Europop.
 Yes, they’re a cliché, but the dance routines and barfuls of revellers dancing on tables in their ski boots are what make it so fun.
-There are steins, happy hours and lines of shots; it’s cheerful, it’s cheesy and it’s cheaper than France and Switzerland.
+It’s cheerful, it’s cheesy and it’s cheaper than France and Switzerland.

 Austrian après also tends to start early and finish early, with a lot of bars closing by 7pm, so you can party hard and still get back in time for dinner and enough sleep to be fresh-faced for first lifts the next day.
 Or if you want to keep the fun times going, there’s always a next bar just off the lifts or along the road.